Intelligent Resume Writing and Career Tracking Platform

 Partnering with Compose, we proposed and conducted a three-week Lean UX Sprint to research and develop a Minimum Viable Product (MVP) question and answer prototype user experience and user interface.

-My roles shifted as we moved through different phases of development.
-I played the part of agile collaborative strategist, user researcher and data analyst, empathizing storywriter, brainstorming ideator, sketcher, wireframer, prototyper, usability researcher, and presenter.
+My roles shifted as we moved through different phases of this project.
+I played the part of agile collaborative strategist, user researcher and data analyst, empathizing storywriter, brainstorming ideator, sketcher, wireframer, prototyper, usability researcher, communicator and presenter.

 We were all students in General Asembly's User Experience Design Immersive's 10th cohort.
 This was our final project.